frederic-perez/AmE-dictionary/data/dictionary.md

 __roll over__ _v informal_ :two: To defeat overwhelmingly.
 To be easily defeated without even trying: _We can’t expect them to just roll over for us.
 They thought the unions would roll over._
 __roll the dice__
 __roll with it__ _idiom_ To adapt to a situation despite unexpected circumstances or challenges.
+__roll with the punches__ _idiom_ Cope with and withstand adversity, especially by being flexible.
+For example, _She’d had three different editors for her book, each with a different style, but she’d learned to roll with the punches._ This term alludes to the boxer’s ability to deflect the full force of an opponent’s blow by adroitly moving his body.
 __roll__ _v_ :two::hammer: _Roll the video, please._ _You rolled 6, you go 6._
 __roll<sup>1</sup>__ _n_ :two::hammer: (rolls) _A shot of my rolls hanging over my gym shorts._ _A deli where I buy a morning paper, roll and coffee._
 __roll<sup>2</sup>__ _v_ :five::hammer: (rolling) _A country rolling with anger and fear._ _U.S. rolls in first World Cup qualifier._ _The Longhorns rolled to an easy victory._